-ANNOUNCEMENT: Registration now open for course commencing 8th April.
-Click here to register.
-Please contact Prof Caroline Watt if you’ve got any questions about registration, or would like to be notified when registration opens for the next course, commencing 9th September 2019 course start date.
+ANNOUNCEMENT: Registration has now closed for the course that began 8th April.
+Please contact Prof Caroline Watt if you’ve got any questions or would like to be notified when registration opens for the next course, six weeks before the 9th September 2019 course start date.
 In 2020 the course runs from April and September.

 The course consists of one ‘warm-up’ week, followed by 10 learning modules (one per week) covering a broad and balanced spectrum of topics in parapsychology.
 Apart from the course textbook, all the other course materials are provided online, via the University of Edinburgh’s Virtual Learning Environment.
 Weekly materials include one or two audio recordings of expert interviews, specialist readings and papers, and self-assessment quizzes.
 In addition, students have access to message boards where they can discuss topics and issues raised by the course.

 Week 0: Ice-breaking and familiarisation

 Expert: Professor Donald West (Emeritus Professor, University of Cambridge, UK)